J0nas7/GiveorTake-frontend/dev-notes.md

 Make method-level comments for all methods and effects.

 Integrate dependency injection, so we split TS logic (ComponentNameContainer) and TSX (ComponentNameContainerView) from each other.
+Implement dependency injection into the component, by abstracting the TSX out of it, into a ComponentNameView.

+## Jest
 Create testing of UserDetailsView, including UserDetailsViewProps variables being undefined/null.
 Add a second describe() => {}, testing 5 new edge cases.
 Arrow to search in tests:  ›

+## Running on network
 Network hosting:
 npm run dev -- -H 192.168.50.132

+## NPM packages
 npm i:
     sass
     clsx